We’re rigorous. Unafraid. Ready to dive in, push past the doubters, scale the hurdles. It’s in our DNA.

 In line with our cross-disciplinary approach to innovation, experts in business model development and product marketing will assist SMEs to develop their capabilities and ultimately join the global composites supply chain.

-We engage in high-impact, demand-driven translational research and innovation projects and target health innovation, smart cities, future manufacturing and social innovation.
+Working with a team of innovators, developers, post-docs and students, our research and innovation projects include health innovation, smart cities, future manufacturing and social innovation.

 One of Australia’s most innovative digital startups, Bondi Labs, joined Swinburne’s Innovation Precinct in 2016.
 Embedded within Swinburne’s Digital Innovation Lab, it focusses on cutting-edge external commercial research and development using pioneering software, virtual reality and augmented reality products.

 Bondi Labs specialises in addressing global challenges and needs, with a particular focus on the health, biotechnology, biosecurity and environmental sectors.